 Be part of where the arts meet business meets science, and where applied research informs academic rigour, in one of the busiest and best student cities on the planet*.

-Where the world is on your doorstep; from arts, culture, history, music and theatre, to a world of sports at all levels, and where an entrepreneurial spirit abounds; an amazing choice of food, drink and entertainment, and where the most fashionable students are seen.
+Where the world is on your doorstep; from arts, culture, history, music and theatre, to a world of sports at all levels, and where an entrepreneurial spirit abounds; an amazing choice of food, drink and entertainment, and where the most hipster students are seen**.

 There is so much to do in Manchester and it is very easy to explore the city

 The different districts of the city are like discrete villages, easy to get around, and within walking distance of each other.
 Each part of town has its own character, ambience and particular vibe.
 This makes for an incredibly varied and lively atmosphere: the buzz and energy is palpable; the sense of possibility is everywhere.
 Manchester is a truly exhilarating place to come and learn – no wonder so many people stay here after they’ve finished studying.

 A beautiful part of the old city, where Victorian heritage meets upscale shopping and entertainment.